joedefen/pmemstat/README.md

     * **Leftmost** - At the top of the document.
     * **Rightmost** - At the bottom of the document.
     * **Between Leftmost and Rightmost** - At percentage of the document approximated by its position from Left (0%) to Right (100%).
+* Its length indicates, roughly, how much of the entire document you can see.
+* Again, you can press 'f' to fit the document to the screen with a "rollup" line summarizing the lines that would not fit.

 # Quirks and Details
 * **pmapstat** shows only the processes you have permission to see; to see all processes, run as *root*.
 * **pswap** seems to be only provided by the `smaps_rollups` file, and thus it may be slightly out of sync with the data gathered by `smaps`.
-* the **ptotal** (from 'smaps') and **pss** (from `smaps_rollups` and usually hiddent) seem differ more than expected but they seem to be very close.
+* the **ptotal** (from 'smaps') and **pss** (from `smaps_rollups` and usually hidden) seem differ more than expected but they seem to be very close.
 * after the first loop, **pss** is used to initially filter groupings that will not qualify for display (and then **ptotal** is checked.
 This means subsequent loops to be very efficient by avoid reading the `smaps`).
 * the "exe" value comes from the command line (based `/proc/{PID}/cmdline` which is a bit funky).
 Firstly, the leading path is stripped; secondly, if the resulting executable is a script interpreter (e.g., python, perl, bash, ...)
 AND the first argument seems to be a full path (i.e., starts with "/"), then the "exe" will be represented as "{interpreter}->{basename(script)}".
-For example, "python3->memstat" in the example above.
+For example, "python3->pmemstat.py" in the example above.

 # Test Program and Test Suggestions
 The C program, `memtest.c` is included and can be compiled by running `cc memtest.c -o memtest`.
 This program:
 * regularly allocates more memory of all types
-* can be run several times simultaneous,
+* can be run several times simultaneously,
 * will share SysV shared memory and memory mapped files,

 When running `pmemstat` to monitor its memory use and changes, you should use `-uKB` and `-k{small-number}` so that you can "see" the very modest memory use of the test program and its changes.